awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Registered Devices \(7\) ]

-For devices registered as things in the registry, the following policy grants permission to connect to using the device's thing name as the client ID, and to subscribe to the topics `my/topic` and `my/othertopic`:
+For devices registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using the device's thing name as the client ID, and to subscribe to the topics `my/topic` and `my/othertopic`:

 ```
 {